-Asset and Liability / Valuation Technique Valuation Hierarchy Classification Trading Assets and Trading Liabilities OTC Derivative Contracts OTC derivative contracts include forward, swap and option contracts related to interest rates, foreign currencies, credit standing of reference entities, equity prices or commodity prices.
-Generally Level 2 Depending on the product and the terms of the transaction, the fair value of OTC derivative products can be modeled using a series of techniques, including closed-form analytic formulas, such as the Black-Scholes option-pricing model, simulation models or a combination thereof.
+Asset and Liability / Valuation Technique

+Valuation Hierarchy Classification

+OTC Derivative Contracts

+- OTC derivative contracts include forward, swap and option contracts related to interest rates, foreign currencies, equity prices or commodity prices. - Depending on the product and the terms of the transaction, the fair value of OTC derivative products can be modeled using a series of techniques, including closed-form analytic formulas, such as the Black-Scholes option-pricing model, simulation models or a combination thereof.
 Many pricing models do not entail material subjectivity as the methodologies employed do not necessitate significant judgment, since model inputs may be observed from actively quoted markets, as is the case for generic interest rate swaps, many equity, commodity and foreign currency option contracts.
-In the case of more established derivative products, the pricing models used by the Company are widely accepted by the financial services industry.
-More complex OTC derivative products are typically less liquid and require more judgment in the implementation of the valuation technique since direct trading activity or quotes are unobservable.
-This includes certain types of interest rate derivatives with both volatility and correlation exposure, equity, commodity or foreign currency derivatives that are either longer-dated or include exposure to multiple underlyings and credit derivatives.
+In the case of more established derivative products, the pricing models used by the Company are widely accepted by the financial services industry. - More complex OTC derivative products are typically less liquid and require more judgment in the implementation of the valuation technique since direct trading activity or quotes are unobservable.
+This includes certain types of interest rate derivatives with volatility and correlation exposure, equity and commodity or foreign currency derivatives that are either longer-dated or include exposure to multiple underlyings.
 Where these inputs are unobservable, relationships to observable data points, based on historic and/or implied observations, may be employed as a technique to estimate the model input values.

 For further information on the valuation techniques for OTC derivative products, see Note 2.

-Level 3 - in instances where the unobservable input is deemed significant For further information on derivative instruments, see Note 5.
-Borrowings - Structured Notes The Company issues structured notes that have coupon or repayment terms linked to the performance of debt or equity securities, indices, currencies or commodities. • Generally Level 2
+For further information on derivative instruments, see Note 5.